salmnh2002/Thesis-Salma/README.md

 # Thesis-Salma

-Machine learning framework for improving thermal comfort and reducing overheating in free-floating school buildings
+A Machine Learning Framework for Identifying Climate-Adaptive Envelope Retrofit Strategies to Improve Thermal Comfort and Reduce Overheating in Free-Floating School Buildings